f0lg0/Oncogene/README.md

 # About Oncogene

-A simple Windows backdoor/RAT + KeyLogger written in Python using sockets.
+A simple Windows/Linux backdoor/RAT + KeyLogger written in Python using sockets.

 # NOTE
 I've developed Oncogene in a Linux environment, it may not work under other systems.
-This backdoor targets Windows but the attacker should use Linux.
+This backdoor targets Windows (and now even Linux!) but the attacker should use Linux.

 ## How does it work?